One way to put unemployed persons back in the workforce is to loosen occupational licensing laws

 Minnesota licenses dental assistants so onerously that it is easier to become an EMT than it is to become a dental assistant.
 EMTs must complete just 150 hours (roughly 35 days) of education, meaning that dental assistants need 12 times as much schooling.
 Cosmetologists and barbers also face more stringent licensing requirements than EMTs.
 Cosmetologists must demonstrate 10 times as much education (1,550 hours or roughly 362 days) and barbers almost 18 times as much (1,500 hours each of education and experience, equivalent to 613 days).

 Unemployment is high and loosening occupation licensing laws could help

 Carefully analyzed, the positive impacts of occupational licensing are very little.
 However, the negative impacts are numerous.
-By restricting people into entering specific jobs, licensing reduces the supply of services.
-This raises prices, and at the same time, it also increases unemployment by limiting people`s choice of work.
+By restricting people from entering specific jobs, licensing reduces the supply of services.
+This raises prices, and at the same time, it also increases unemployment by limiting people’s choice of work.
 Additionally, licensing restricts people from switching careers or even moving geographically, which increases inefficiency.
 All of this compound and has a net negative impact on society which is evidenced by lower economic output.